Meet the team

 Aquatic Facilities Manager (Streatham Campus) & NACWO

 Dr Gregory Paull is the founding manager and senior NACWO (Named Animal Care and Welfare Officer) of the Aquatic Resources Centre (ARC), a large interdisciplinary £12M facility on Streatham campus.
-Greg led the design and implementation of the facility in 2011 and oversees a team of experienced husbandry staff to help manage this Centre as well as a number of smaller aquatic facilities on the Exeter campus.
-The ARC is a rapidly expanding research and teaching facility comprising over 600m2 of working area (including 27 wet and dry lab set ups) which currently supports approximately 20 academic research groups.
+Greg led the design and implementation of the facility in 2011 and oversees a team of experienced husbandry staff to help manage this Centre) which currently supports approximately 20 academic research groups.

-In addition to his facility management and operational skills Greg has a successful research track record in reproductive biology of aquatic animals (including growth, stress, immune function and reproductive condition), as well as numerous ecotoxicology studies using zebrafish and roach.
+In addition to his facility management and operational skills Greg has a successful research track record in reproductive biology of aquatic animals (including growth, stress, immune function and reproductive condition) as well as numerous ecotoxicology studies using zebrafish and roach contributing to over 40 publications.

-Greg is also very active in trying to promote improved husbandry and welfare practices for laboratory maintained fish, most notably in zebrafish and more recently in killifish and is co supervisor of PhD work in this area.
-In 2008, Greg was awarded a Winston Churchill Memorial Trust Travelling Fellowship to study zebrafish (Danio rerio; the most widely used fish species in scientific research) in the wild (Bangladesh), bringing back ideas of how aspects of their natural ecology could be used to improve the housing of these fish which are typically kept in sterile laboratory settings.
-He was most recently invited by Professor Frank Van Veen and Professor Eduarda Santos to participate in important fieldwork in the Kalimantari Lestari Project Workshop in Palangka Raya, Borneo.
-This 2022 project involved a highly interdisciplinary effort investigating drivers and impacts of drought and peatland fires in Indonesian Borneo and implications for building resilience through sustainable development including the valuable native species (snakehead) as a possible alternative livelihood/clean food source supply.
+Greg is particularly keen in trying to promote improved husbandry and welfare practices for laboratory-maintained fish, most notably in zebrafish and is co supervisor of PhD work in this area.
+In 2008, Greg was awarded a Winston Churchill Memorial Trust Travelling Fellowship to study zebrafish (Danio rerio; the most widely used fish species in scientific research) in the wild (Bangladesh),

-Greg regularly contributes to guidelines/policies developing best practice for working with a range of species maintained at the University and has links with the international research aquaria community, fish husbandry-related industries, and animal welfare organisations and has been a regular contributor at some of the leading zebrafish husbandry workshops for several years.
-Greg’s contribution to improving husbandry, along with his skilled team, directly contributes to the success of research within the ARC, one notable example recently included overseeing the changes in husbandry practices for a novel fish species (Arabian Killifish) that improved its performance and potential as a model species which can be used more successfully for research applications (including the NC3Rs grant noted above).
+Greg regularly contributes to guidelines/policies developing best practice for working with a range of species maintained at the University and has links with the international research aquaria community, fish husbandry-related industries, and animal welfare organisations and has been a regular contributor at some of the leading zebrafish/fish husbandry workshops for several years.
+He is also a Co-I on a number of grants relating to a range of studies of the environmental impacts on fish welfare and is involved in fieldwork in Borneo studying drivers and impacts of climate change and alternative food source supply.

 When not looking after aquatic creatures and researchers in the ARC Greg can be found engaged in sport (challenging new Uni students at football, badminton and hockey), outdoor / wildlife expeditions and socialising.

-Paul has a broad back ground in aquatic operations management ranging from public aquariums to fish health.
-Starting at his local Sealife center when just 14 years old he heas worked as Curator at several UK aquariums.
-He now manages the University's Aquatic Recourses Center, provides support to varied research groups and ensures the welfare of 30-40 species of aquatic animals and the associated Life Support Systems.
+Paul has a broad background in aquatic operations and project management ranging from public aquariums to fish health.
+Starting at his local sealife centre when just 14 years old he has worked as curator at several UK aquariums before joining the University's Aquatic Resources Centre in November 2018 and soon progressing to Deputy Facilities Manager.

 Outside of work he is a keen photographer, junior football coach and loves climbing mountains, especially in the snow!